salma-abdelhady/salma-abdelhady/README.md

 I was also part of the Data Science Track at IEEE Zagazig Branch, where I contributed to a cross-track project that received the Best Innovation Award.

-I've worked on projects involving **Python, SQL, relational databases, ETL, APIs, web scraping, and data processing**.
+I've been developing my skills in Data Engineering through projects involving Python, SQL, relational databases, ETL, APIs, web scraping, and data processing.

 ### Projects